Harrachov: Geography

 Harrachov is located about 18 km east of Jablonec nad Nisou, on the border with Poland.
 It lies in the Giant Mountains.
 The highest point is the mountain Luboch at 1296 m above sea level.
 Part of the municipal territory belongs to Krkonoše National Park.

 The Mumlava River flows through the town.
 Its confluence with the Jizera is situated on the municipal border.
-On the Mumlava there is the Mumlava Waterfall, the biggest and one of the most famous waterfalls in the Czech Republic.
+On the Mumlava in the territory of Harrachov is the Mumlava Waterfall, the biggest and one of the most famous waterfalls in the Czech Republic.
 It has a flow rate of 800 L/s and a height of 8.9 m.